Chaires, Florida: Chaires School

-Probably one of the greatest historical gems of Chaires is the Chaires School.
+One of the historical gems of Chaires is the Chaires School.
 Chaires became more settled and the land more open, the community of Chaires began to grow.
 In the Chaires area, Barrow Hill school and Chaires school provided education for the children who lived in eastern Leon County.
 Actually in the early days of Leon County, children from Tallahassee also attended school in Chaires.
 Boarding with families in Chaires during the week, and going home on the train for the weekend.
 Chaires school is now known as Chaires Elementary School home to around 550 students for grades pre-kindergarten to 5th grade.
 Chaires is also an A+ schools and has been since at least 2000.
 Chaires is also a place of employment for around 40 teachers.
 Chaires now sits in its second location since the school house at 4774 Chaires Cross Road, Tallahassee Fl 32317.

 Public safety

-Fire and rescue services are provided to the community by the Chaires-Capitola VFD.
+Fire and rescue services are provided to the community by the Chaires-Capitola Volunteer Fire Department (CCVFD), who share Tallahassee Fire Department Station 12 through a mutual-aid agreement with the City of Tallahassee.
+Station 12A is auxiliary, used for equipment storage, and Substation 30 is unmanned.